-Painted bright yellow and orange, it’s hard to miss these distinctive bikes that speckle the city.
-Popular bike-sharing companies in Singapore include ofo, Mobike and local outfit oBike.
+Want to explore Singapore on a bike but not sure where to start?
+Then local bike-sharing operator SG Bike is just what you need.
 To hire one and blend into Singapore’s cycling population, simply download the company’s mobile application on your smartphone, buy some credits, and scan the QR code located on each bicycle to begin your journey.

 Explore the vast network of park connectors, which can actually bring you around the whole of Singapore!
 The Round Island Route (RIR) is a 150-kilometre continuous park connector that snakes around our entire island and connects our major parks.
 Get fit while park-hopping your way through our city-state.

 Scoot your way through the sights

 For an unconventional way of sightseeing, borrow an e-scooter from goScoot at Clarke Quay or the Esplanade, then zip through the area’s key attractions.
 If you’re picking up your ride from the Esplanade, ride through the Marina Bay area to see Gardens by the Bay and Marina Barrage.
 If you’re in Clarke Quay, coast your way through eclectic Chinatown and come away with a better understanding of daily life in early and present-day Singapore.
 Then make your way back when night falls and immerse yourself in Clarke Quay’s booming nightlife scene.
 Each scooter can take up to two persons on board.